Scottish foods: Fabulous Scottish cuisine to enjoy

 Scotland’s national dish – Haggis

-Talking of Scottish food the most famous of Scotland’s foods is of course haggis.
+Talking of Scottish food the most famous of Scotland’s foods is of course the National dish of haggis.
 The debate around the origin of haggis has gone on for centuries.
 Some historians believe it was a Viking dish of offal that was packed into a sheep’s stomach lining and salted to preserve it.
 Others believe it came from France since the Scottish and French were allies and it might have been brought over with them after 1295.
 French food culture in the middle ages was dependent on items such as tripe, saucisse, and the famous rank andouilette.

 Haggis meatballs on a white plate with a meatball gravy traditional Scottish foods

 Although the name “hagws” or “hagese” was first recorded in England in 1430, the earliest references to a dish similar to haggis come from England.
 It is found in The Forme of Cury (1390) and was created for the King.
 The modern version of haggis is considered traditionally of Scottish origin.
 It is even the national dish, as a result of Scots poet Robert Burns’ poem “Address to a Haggis” of 1786.
+Haggis can be found in many variations from Haggis Sausage Rolls to Haggis meatballs and haggis pies.

 The Haggis Address